armand1m/armand1m/README.md

 ### What I am focusing on at work

  - Building Genesis: a Semantic Data Layer for Netflix Studio
- - Solving problems for Netflix Studio in Europe and US with software
+ - Solving problems for Netflix Studio in Europe and US

 ### Learning and Side projects